The Brother Blue and Ruth Hill Award

 This award is named in honor of its two original recipients Brother Blue (a.k.a.
 Dr. Hugh Morgan Hill) and Ruth Hill.
 Both have long been recognized and honored as tireless in their promotion of storytelling and storytellers throughout the New England region.

-Each year in March at the Sharing the Fire Northeast Storytelling Conference the LANES Board of Directors presents the award to one recipient in recognition of his or her extraordinary commitment and efforts to promote a broader understanding of the art of storytelling and the support of storytellers in the development of their art.
+Each year in March at the Sharing the Fire Northeast Storytelling Conference the NEST Board of Directors presents the award to one recipient in recognition of his or her extraordinary commitment and efforts to promote a broader understanding of the art of storytelling and the support of storytellers in the development of their art.
 It serves, as Brother Blue, has said, “to honor those who give their lives to storytelling to change the world.”

 For a candidate to be considered for this award they must have demonstrated their dedication in creating and nurturing a strong storytelling community, be it by individual mentoring, guild or event venues or by fostering a greater public awareness of storytelling and its applications in all areas of society.

-Any LANES member(s) who meets the above criteria is eligible for nomination, but as this is a regional award, their work must primarily be of benefit to the Northeast region, or completed during their residency in any of the New England states or New York.
+Any NEST member(s) who meets the above criteria is eligible for nomination, but as this is a regional award, their work must primarily be of benefit to the Northeast region, or completed during their residency in any of the New England states or New York.

 Any person may submit a nominee(s) for consideration by submitting a letter of nomination, a detailed essay supporting the candidacy, and three letters of support.